-- Awkward With the Opposite Sex – You’re terrible at social interactions, especially if it’s with someone you’re attracted too.
+- Awkward With the Opposite Sex.
+You’re terrible at social interactions, especially if it’s with someone you’re attracted to.

-- Spend Far Too Long at 2nd Hand Shops – If you feel a spark of excitement every time you see a flea market hoping that you will find an old rangefinder camera, you may be a photo geek.
+- Spend Far Too Long at Second Hand Shops.
+If you feel a spark of excitement every time you see a flea market hoping that you will find an old rangefinder camera, you may be a photo geek.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: